 - Although children begin having an understanding of things, they do not understand alternate perspectives.
 As a parent, you can find this behaviour disrespectful and disobedient, but your child has no-fault.
 Such a phase is called egocentrism.

-- Children interpret things They may represent spaghetti with pens, and that is hard to decode.
+- Children interpret things symbolically.
+They may represent spaghetti with pens, and that is hard to decode.
 Do not get irritated.
 You will soon learn all the codes that your child will gradually teach you.

-- They begin picking up words from what they listen So if your child uttered a beep word, instead of getting mad at her, remember that your environment may not be child friendly.
+- They begin picking up words from what they listen to.
+So if your child uttered a beep word, instead of getting mad at her, remember that your environment may not be child friendly.
 Monitor what you watch and how you interact with your people.
 Children are keen observers and quickly pick up on everything that they hear.

 Seven tips for dealing with these developmental and characteristic changes